Programming: Logic, Design and Implementation (CIS120/17) Flex Start

 Assignment: Upload your web page(s) and images introducing yourself to the cisweb server and send me the address.

-Quiz #1: Quick Quiz that is due next Thursday (Sept 18th).
-There is a penalty for late quizzes.
+Quiz #1: Quick Quiz that is due next Thursday (February 19th).
+I take off points for late quizzes.

 INFORMATION: